Do This at the End of Every Trip

 Portable hair straighter: It’s only a half inch wide and six inches long and has dual voltage 110v/240v and it’s so cute.
 But I don’t take time to style my hair at home; what made me think I’d do it while traveling?

-Large tube of body cream: It has natural ingredients and it’s my favorite scent and I went through the whole tube in the first two months of travel, but I could save myself the extra weight by bringing a smaller tube and buying more as needed.
+Large tube of body cream: It has natural ingredients and it’s my favorite scent and I went through the whole tube in the first two months of travel, but I could have saved myself the extra weight and space by bringing a smaller tube and buying more as I traveled.

 9 oz.
 S’well water bottle: This one I’m a bit torn about.
 I love a bottle that keeps your water cold in hot weather and can also keep your coffee hot.
+And I use this bottle all the time when I'm home.
 But even the tiny 9 oz bottle weighs half a pound when empty.
 And every little bit of weight adds up.

 There were a few items: